modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 In this Section we describe the selected Physics Nobel Prizes in the same way as in section 14.1.

-**1995:** awarded "for pioneering experimental contributions to lepton physics" jointly with one half to Martin L. Perl "for the discovery of the tau lepton" and with one half to [Frederick Reines](https://en.wikipedia.org/wiki/Frederick_Reines) "for the detection of the neutrino".
-We focus only on Reines.

-PHYSICS CONTENT (based on *Press release, Award ceremony speech* and *Advanced information*).

-MLA style: Press release.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/press-release/

-MLA style: Award ceremony speech.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Wed.
-23 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/ceremony-speech/

-MLA style: Advanced information.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Wed.
-23 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/advanced-information/

-- In 1930 Wolfgang Pauli was analyzing a nuclear beta decay process in which an atomic nucleus emitted an electron; however, something else was missing to balance energy.
-To make sure that energy was conserved he proposed the existence of a hypothetical subatomic particle without electrical charge, a negligible mass and it reacted very little with its environment: the neutrino was not observed, but it carried the missing energy.

-- In 1933 Enrico Fermi was working on a theory for explaining the weak force and called neutrino (little neutral one in Italian) to the particle proposed by Pauli.
-Fermi also used the neutrino hypothesis to formulate a theory for weak interactions and considered that nuclear reactors could be used as intensive neutrino sources.

-- In 1953 Frederick Reines and Clyde L. Cowan, Jr., proposed a reactor experiment to detect neutrinos and demonstrated experimentally its existence.
-They passed a radiation coming from a nuclear reactor through 200 liters of a solution of cadmium chloride ($CdCl_2$) in water.
-They studied a reaction where a neutrino was captured by a proton giving a neutron and a positron.
-The neutrino quickly faded away.
-The positron was slowed down by the water and annihilated by an electron.
-This annihilation created two photons, which were registered in two scintillation detectors.
-The neutron slowed down in the water and was eventually captured by a cadmium nucleus which are strong neutron absorbers.

-- In 1956 Reines and Cowan sent a telegram to Pauli announcing that they have discovered reactions that proved the existence of neutrino, the subatomic particle that he invented thirty years ago.

-### Description of the 1995 Physics Nobel Prize awarded to Reines.

-WORK (Reines): “During the beta decay of a nucleus, a neutron is converted to a proton and an electron is produced.
-In studying the electron’s velocity, it was clear that this decay violated energy-conversation and other laws.
-It was thus proposed that an additional particle—a neutrino—was formed during beta decay.
-In the early 1950s, Frederick Reines passed radiation from a nuclear reactor through a water tank and discovered reactions that proved the neutrino’s existence.”

-MLA style: Frederick Reines – Facts.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/reines/facts/

-NOBEL LECTURE: *The Neutrino: From Poltergeist to Particle* by Reines.

-- Need for Direct Detection.
-	- Detection Technique.
-	- The Hanford Experiment.
-	- The Savannah River Experiment.
-	- Observation of the Neutrino.
-	- Signal Rate.
-	- First and Second Pulses.
-	- Signal as a Function of Target Protons.
-	- Absorption Test.
-	- What Next?
-	- Neutrino-electron elastic scattering.
-	- Neutrino interactions with deuterons.
-	- Neutrino stability and oscillations.
-	- Other Neutrino Physics Experiments.

-MLA style: Frederick Reines – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/1995/reines/lecture/

-***

 **2002:** divided, one half jointly to [Raymond Davis Jr.](https://en.wikipedia.org/wiki/Raymond_Davis_Jr) and [Masatoshi Koshiba](https://en.wikipedia.org/wiki/Masatoshi_Koshiba) "for pioneering contributions to astrophysics, in particular for the detection of cosmic neutrinos" and the other half to [Riccardo Giacconi](https://en.wikipedia.org/wiki/Riccardo_Giacconi) "for pioneering contributions to astrophysics, which have led to the discovery of cosmic X-ray sources".

 PHYSICS CONTENT (based on *Speed read: Mining Mysterious Particles & X-ray Vision of the Universe* and *Popular information: Two New Windows on the Universe*).